Zelboraf Approval History

 Zelboraf (vemurafenib) is a kinase inhibitor indicated for the treatment of patients with metastatic melanoma with BRAFV600E mutation as detected by an FDA-approved test.

-FDA Approval History for Zelboraf
+Development History and FDA Approval Process for Zelboraf

 |Aug 17, 2011||FDA Approves Zelboraf and Companion Diagnostic Test for Late-Stage Skin Cancer|